hasya2107/Final-ecg/README.md

 ## Features

-- Real-time visualization of ECG data.
+- **Real-time Visualization**: Display of ECG data for immediate insights.
-- Early identification of conditions such as myocardial infarction, arrhythmia, and other cardiovascular diseases.
+- **Early Detection**: Identifies conditions such as myocardial infarction, arrhythmia, and other cardiovascular diseases.
-- Selectable lead options for tailored viewing.
+- **Selectable Lead Options**: Tailor your viewing preferences by choosing specific leads.
-- Backend integration with a Flask server and a comprehensive ECG database.
+- **Integrated Backend**: Powered by a Flask server integrated with a comprehensive ECG database.
-- User-friendly front-end interface optimized for healthcare professionals.
+- **Intuitive Interface**: A front-end design optimized for healthcare professionals.

 ## Technology Stack

-- **Frontend**: Built using HTML, CSS, and JavaScript.
+- **Frontend**: Crafted with HTML, CSS, and JavaScript.
-- **Backend**: Powered by Flask, a Python web framework, and supplemented with libraries like NumPy and WFDB for ECG data extraction and visualization.
+- **Backend**: Driven by Flask (a Python web framework) and enriched with libraries like NumPy and WFDB for precise ECG data extraction and visualization.
-- **Data Source**: Utilizes a 12-lead ECG database available from the PhysioNet website.
+- **Data Source**: Leverages a 12-lead ECG database from the PhysioNet website.

 ## Prerequisites